St Eunan's College: Chapel, opera, telescope and playing field: 1944–1971

-The Rev. Arthur McLoone was the college's fifth president and the first to have studied at the college (beginning in 1911).
+Arthur McLoone was the college's fifth president and the first to have studied at the college (beginning in 1911).
 A classical scholar, he taught Latin and Greek, served as dean and as bursar and involved himself in the college's annual opera; he had a special fondness for the operettas of Gilbert and Sullivan.
 His ten-year presidency of the college is noted for the development of the first playing field opposite the college and the new College Chapel which was finished in 1952.
 He was noted for his administrative ability.
-Sent away to Killybegs in mid-1954, the Rev. McLoone's death came all of a sudden during celebrations for the college's Golden Jubilee in 1956.
+Sent away to Killybegs in mid-1954,.
+McLoone's death came all of a sudden during celebrations for the college's Golden Jubilee in 1956.

-The Rev. Christopher Finnegan, sixth president of the college, was with its founder Cardinal O'Donnell on his death in 1927.
-He taught English, had been vice president of the college since 1944 and worked with the Rev. McLoone in the staging of his beloved Gilbert and Sullivan operettas.
+Christopher Finnegan, sixth president of the college, was with its founder Cardinal O'Donnell on his death in 1927.
+He taught English, had been vice president of the college since 1944 and worked with McLoone in the staging of his beloved Gilbert and Sullivan operettas.
 A gifted preacher and eloquent orator, he oversaw the building of the Recreation Hall in 1958, before dying in office aged 61 in December 1960.

-The Rev. Dr. Daniel J. Cunnea (known as "The Doc"), seventh president of the college, was also educated there.
+Daniel J. Cunnea (known as "The Doc"), seventh president of the college, was also educated there.
 After completing a doctorate and spending some time working at Knockbeg College, he joined the St Eunan's staff in 1942 as a teacher of science and mathematics.
-With the Rev. Finnegan having just suddenly died, the Rev. Dr. Cunnea was propelled into the presidency in January 1961.
+With Finnegan having just suddenly died, e Cunnea was propelled into the presidency in January 1961.
 Noted for his use of a telescope to study the night sky, he oversaw improvements in the college's science facilities, including two science laboratories and a demonstration room in 1964, before being sent to a remote village in another part of the county in 1969.

-The Rev. Peter McMahon, eighth president of the college, had, like his predecessor, been educated there and joined the staff in 1953, holding the posts of Dean and Bursar (just as the Rev. McLoone had before him).
-The Rev. McMahon was president for two years, bridging the gap between the 1960s and 1970s.
+Peter McMahon, eighth president of the college, had, like his predecessor, been educated there and joined the staff in 1953, holding the posts of Dean and Bursar (just as McLoone had before him).
+McMahon was president for two years, bridging the gap between the 1960s and 1970s.
 Though sent to administer a nearby rural parish, he remained as a member of staff and taught mathematics at the college until 1981.